Meet the Team

 Tony Schofield

-Tony Schofield is an accomplished agricultural professional, animal welfare expert, and business leader with over a 20 years of experience in farming, livestock stewardship, and animal ethos.
+Tony Schofield is an accomplished agricultural professional, former animal welfare officer, and business leader with over a 20 years of experience in farming, livestock stewardship, and animal ethos.

 As co-steward of 1764 Estates, a historic Nova Scotia farm established in 1764, Tony is committed to regenerative agriculture, heritage breed conservation, and ethical, resilient food systems.

-Tony has particular expertise in the conservation of rare Longwool sheep, working to preserve their genetics and agricultural heritage through careful breeding, land-based management, and public education.
+Tony has particular interest in the conservation of rare Longwool sheep, working to preserve their genetics and agricultural heritage throughout North America and the UK, by careful breeding, Cryrobanking, land-based management, and public education.
 His work in this area contributes to biodiversity, climate-resilient livestock systems, and the protection of culturally significant agricultural breeds.

 His professional background includes serving as a Special Constable, Provincial Animal Welfare Officer, and private consultant, where he upheld rigorous standards of humane treatment, regulatory compliance, and science-informed animal care, balancing accountability with practical, producer-centered solutions.